lethenju/databash/README.md

 No nodeJS, no Python, no Ruby, no dependency, not even a compiled binary ?

-Here you go : this simple script based on `sed` to give you different APIs to manage your data just like any CRUD system.
+Here you go : this simple script based on `sed` and `perl` give you different APIs to manage your data just like any CRUD system.

 ## Usage